 Yasin Valley, about 148 kilometers from the city of Gilgit was once a separate state with its own rulers before it was occupied by the Dogra Rulers of Jammu & Kashmir.
 Its Rajas were great warriors who had a history of fighting against and repulsing the armies of the Sikhs and the Dogras.
 Below here is an account of a massacre of the people of Madoori village in Yasin by the Dogra soldiers after they had attacked the state in 1863.
-A well known nineteenth-century explorer, George W Hayward had come to this region in 1870 to explore Pamir and to find the origin of Oxus when he met the people of Yasin and was told about the havoc wreaked by the Dogras in Madoori village seven years ago.
+A well known nineteenth-century explorer, George W Hayward had come to this region in 1870 to explore Pamir and to find the origin of Oxus when he met the people of Yasin and was told about the havoc wreaked by the Dogras in Madoori village in 1863.
 In one of his letters to Culcutta newspapers, he wrote:

 Camp Yasin, 7th March 1870.

 As I venture to hope the Indian public regard with somewhat of interest the success of British enterprise, and the results of geographical explorations and scientific research in Central Asia, I take the opportunity of sending to India a brief resumé of the progress of the Pamir expedition up to date; and what is of far greater importance, a history of the events which have occurred in the countries trans Indus during the past twelve years.